liboeryuan/liboeryuan.github.io/_pages/includes/others.md

 # 🧐 Reviewer
-- ACM Multimedia
+- ACM Multimedia (ACM MM)
-- Association for the Advancement of Artificial Intelligence
+- Association for the Advancement of Artificial Intelligence (AAAI)
-- International Conference on Multimedia and Expo
+- International Conference on Multimedia and Expo (ICME)
-- Chinese Conference on Pattern Recognition and Computer Vision
+- Chinese Conference on Pattern Recognition and Computer Vision (PRCV)

 # 📖 Educations
 - *2024.09 - Now*, Doctor, School of Computer Science and Technology, Xinjiang Univeristy, Urumqi.